PuTeGuo/GeoSelfSSC-main/README.md

 ### Geometric Cues
 We use the existing SOTA depth estimators ([supervised](https://github.com/hisfog/SfMNeXt-Impl) and [self-supervised](https://github.com/nianticlabs/monodepth2)) to predict the depth cues.
-After the depth map is obtained, the normal line result is further predicted.
+After the depth map is obtained, the normal result is further predicted.

 ### Pseudo-Ground-Truth Segmentation masks